hackerb9/sixvid/README.md

 ## Benchmarking with sixvid's FPS

-You can use `sixvid` to give you a rough idea of how fast the various sixel interpreters in terminal emulators function relative to each other on your machine.
-Hit the letter `b` while viewing (or use the `-b` command line flag) to turn on benchmarking mode, which attempts to send the image as fast as possible.
+You can use `sixvid` to give you a rough idea of how fast terminal emulators interpret sixels on your machine.
+Hit the letter `b` while viewing (or use the `-b` flag) to turn on benchmarking mode, which attempts to send the frames as fast as possible.

-Because the FPS number depends greatly on your own machine, it is not a pure measurement of an terminal emulator's speed.
-You cannot say one terminal emulator is faster if the numbers were calculated on different machines.
+Because the FPS number depends greatly on your own machine, it is not a pure measurement of a terminal emulator's speed.
+You cannot compare numbers for different terminal emulator if they were calculated on different machines.

 With that caveat, the sixvid FPS numbers are good enough to at least